 Complementing the clinical research is a laboratory research effort focused on mast cell biology.
 Mast cells are highly responsive to interleukin-33 (IL-33), which is increased in a variety of inflammatory skin diseases, including chronic hives.
 Ver Heul has developed new mouse models of itch and allergic inflammation and now is evaluating whether IL-33 broadly amplifies itch responses in mouse models.
 His background in biochemistry, structural biology, neuroimmunology, mucosal immunology, and allergy and immunology is ideal to study itch biology and the emerging field of functional neuroimmunology.

-Ver Heul currently is completing post-doctoral research in the research lab of Brian Kim, MD, MTR, FAAD, associate professor of dermatology and co-director of the Center for the Study of Itch and Sensory Disorders at Washington University.
+Ver Heul recently started his own research group after finishing post-doctoral training in the research lab of Brian Kim, MD, MTR, FAAD, Sol and Clara Kest Professor of dermatology and director of the Mark Lebwohl Center for Neuroinflammation and Sensation at the Icahn School of Medicine at Mount Sinai.
 The Kim Lab was the first to characterize two distinct pathways by which mast cells can be activated to cause itch.
-Taking that research further, Ver Heul hopes to develop new models of urticaria that lead to a greater understanding of both mast cell biology and the inter-connectedness between allergic inflammation and the nervous system in order to identify new therapeutic targets that could lead to more effective clinical treatments.
+Taking that research further, Ver Heul hopes to develop new models of urticaria that lead to a greater understanding of both mast cell biology and the inter-connectedness between allergic inflammation and the nervous system to identify new therapeutic targets that could lead to more effective clinical treatments.

 - Jain, U., Ver Heul, A., Xiong, S., Martin, G.H., Demers, E.G., Kern, J.T., Lai, C.-W., Muegge, B.D., Barisas, D.A.G, Leal-Ekman, J.S., Parakkal, D., Ciorba, M.A., Liu, T.-C., Hogan, D.A, Debbas, P., Braun, J., McGovern, D.P.B, Underhill, D.M., and Stappenbeck, T.S.
 Debaryomyces is enriched in Crohn’s disease intestinal tissue and impairs healing in mice.
 Science (2021) [accepted].